jperdior/fever-challenge/README.md

 - For the extra mile I included redis in the project working as an LRU.
 I create a hashed key based on the date range and store the results from the database there, so requests with already queried date ranges will be obtained without need to hit the database.
 I set the keys with a ttl of 60 seconds so results don't get inconsistent with the database in case of updates.
 - The project is fully dockerized so it can run in any host.
 - There are several mypy errors I was unable to solve
+- I was unable to configure in flagger the datetime format and the order of the properties in the response

 ## Project Structure